davelyon/ios-font-size-tester/README.md

 # Font Size Tester for iOS Apps

 A quick way to test out a resizable font stack at all sizes via UI testing.
-For more info, see our [guide over at iOS Dev Recipes](https://www.iosdev.recipes/fonts/ui-font-metrics-and-resizable-text/).
+For more info, see our [UIFontMetrics guide over at iOS Dev Recipes](https://www.iosdev.recipes/fonts/ui-font-metrics-and-resizable-text/).

 ## Installation: